Emergency RoomCare Every Day of the Year

 The KCHS Emergency Department is staffed with Trauma-certified nurses, Physician Assistants, Nurse Practitioners, and Physicians prepared to care for your emergencies.
 With experience in trauma, cardiac, and stroke care, KCHS follows standards set by the American College of Surgeons, the American Heart Association, and the American Stroke Association.

-KCHS is a participant in the American Heart Association’s program Mission: Lifeline, whose goal is to provide streamlined care for patients experiencing heart attack or stroke from the time they call 911 to the time that they are discharged home.
+KCHS is a participant in the American Heart Association’s program Mission: Lifeline, whose goal is to provide streamlined care for patients experiencing a heart attack or stroke from the time they call 911 to the time that they are discharged home.

 The faster a heart attack patient receives artery-clearing intervention, the better the chance of survival and recovery.
 Our ED coordinates with EMS to speed assessment and intervention, with the possibility of the first cardiac tracing in the ambulance.
 The ED staff is alerted by radio and ready to act quickly when the patient arrives.
 Emergency intervention for heart attacks is coordinated with nearby cardiologists.